huggingface/hub-docs/docs/hub/storage-regions.md

 ## Regulatory and legal compliance

-In regulated industries, companies may be required to store data in a specific region.
+Regulated industries often require data storage in specific regions.

-For companies in the EU, that means you can use the Hub to build ML in a GDPR compliant way: with datasets, models and inference endpoints all stored within EU data centers.
+For EU companies, this means you can use the Hub for ML development in a GDPR-compliant manner, with datasets, models and inference endpoints stored in EU data centers.

 ## Performance

-Storing your models or your datasets closer to your team and infrastructure also means significantly improved performance, for both uploads and downloads.
+Storing models and datasets closer to your team and infrastructure significantly improves performance for both uploads and downloads.

-This makes a big difference considering model weights and dataset files are usually very large.
+This impact is substantial given the typically large size of model weights and dataset files.

 ![](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/storage-regions/upload-speed.png)

-As an example, if you are located in Europe and store your repositories in the EU region, you can expect to see ~4-5x faster upload and download speeds vs. if they were stored in the US.
+For example, European users storing repositories in the EU region can expect approximately 4-5x faster upload and download speeds compared to US storage.